 Colour ramps can be modified using the color palette wizard.
-Documentation of the wizard is available in the common MIKE Zero documentation installed with the standard MIKE HYDRO Basin installation: "The Common DHI User Interface for Project Oriented Water Modelling": User Guide (...MIKE Zero\Manuals\MIKE_ZERO\MIKEZero.pdf).
+Documentation of the wizard is available from the MIKE Zero General Documentation Index in "The Common DHI User Interface for Project Oriented Water Modelling, User Guide".

 A grid is defined at the bottom for specifying the intervals used for different colours.
 The number of intervals are changed by using the 'Classify' button.
 This will open a dialogue for defining the number of classes and the corresponding break values.